War and the Human Heart

 November 10 • 7:30 pm

 On the 100th anniversary of Armistice Day, Rembrandt presents a special event five years in the making.
-Created by veteran Jeffrey Gettleman, War and the Human Heart combines chamber orchestra, chorus, film, and live narration in a moving performance that honors the experience of war for every veteran, past or present.
-Join Rembrandt Chamber Musicians, the Valparaiso University Chorale, the Bach Institute Chorale, and conductor Craig Jessop (former director of the Mormon Tabernacle Choir) for a thought-provoking journey into the veteran experience.
+War and the Human Heart combines chamber orchestra, chorus, film, and live narration in a moving performance that honors the experience of war for every veteran, past or present.
+Join Rembrandt Chamber Musicians, the Valparaiso University Chorale, the Valparaiso University Bach Choir, and conductor Craig Jessop (former director of the Mormon Tabernacle Choir) for a thought-provoking journey into the veteran experience.
 Works by Beethoven, Strauss, Holst, Schumann, Barber, and others.

 This Event Only | Multi-Concert Subscription Package